To copy a table completely, including both table structure and data, you use the following statement:

 ALTER TABLE contact_backup ADD PRIMARY KEY(id);ALTER TABLE contact_backup ADD UNIQUE(email);

-table again, you use \d
+contact_backup table again, you use \d command: